ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

     If the model is still being deployed, the status indicates "deploying".
 After deployment completes, the status changes to "available" or "deployed" if the deployment was successful, or "error" if problems occurred.

     Once available, make a note of the model ID (model_id).
-You will provide this ID to the {{site.data.keyword.discoveryshort}} service to enable the service to use your custom model.

 ### What to do next
 {: #wks_madiscovery_next}

+To use the model, you must export the model, and then import it into {{site.data.keyword.discoveryshort}}.

+1. Select **Machine Learning Model** > **Versions**.
+1. Click **Export current model**.

+    If you have a Lite plan subscription, no export option is available.

+    The model is saved as a ZIP file, and you are prompted to download the file.

+1. Download the file to your local system.
+1. From the {{site.data.keyword.discoveryshort}} service, follow the steps to create a Machine Learning enrichment, which include uploading the ZIP file.
+For more details, see [Machine Learning models](/docs/discovery-data?topic=discovery-data-domain#machinelearning){: external} in the {{site.data.keyword.discoveryshort}} v2 documentation.

-To use the deployed model, you must provide the model ID when it is requested during the {{site.data.keyword.discoveryshort}} service enrichment configuration process.
-For more information, see [Integrating with Watson Knowledge Studio](/docs/discovery?topic=discovery-integrating-with-wks) in the {{site.data.keyword.discoveryshort}} documentation.
+If you're using a {{site.data.keyword.discoveryshort}} v1 service instance, you must provide the model ID when it is requested during the {{site.data.keyword.discoveryshort}} service enrichment configuration process.
+For more information, see [Integrating you custom model with the {{site.data.keyword.discoveryshort}} tooling](/docs/discovery?topic=discovery-integrating-with-wks#integrate-customtooling){: external} in the {{site.data.keyword.discoveryshort}} v1 documentation.
+{: note}

 ## Deploying a machine learning model to IBM Watson Natural Language Understanding
 {: #wks_manlu}